 He promptly replied: “Please don’t worry.
 You are chatting with Pankaj, and when the customer is with Pankaj, I always make sure that all the requirements of the customers are fulfilled.”

 He got my attention.
 With my large background in customer service department (as assistant, coaching, training, supervisor and coordinator) I always believed that the client should feel close to the person he/she is in contact with, and this particular proximity was something that I always try to captivate inside my training team’s mind.
-After all, that person represents the service the client bought, right?
+After all, that person represents the service a client hired, right?

 But that was not up to me or the attendants to decide how talk to the clients.
 That’s all on companies or people who are in “charge”.